OliverColeman/bain/README.txt

 "Using all this knowledge as a key, we may possibly unlock the secrets of the anatomical structure; we may compel the cells and fibres to disclose their meaning and purpose."
-Alexander Bain (1873), Mind and Body: The Theories of Their Relation, New York: D. Appleton and Company.
+Alexander Bain (who first proposed that thoughts and body activity resulted from interactions among neurons within the brain), 1873, Mind and Body: The Theories of Their Relation, New York: D. Appleton and Company.
 Also, "Bain" is just one letter away from "Brain"... ;)

 Bain is licensed under the GNU General Public License v3.
 A copy of the license is included in the distribution.
 Please note that Bain is distributed WITHOUT